zhangjis/CMAPPER_rock/README.md

 acceleration.

 In addition, planet thermal history is saved in `evolution.txt` in the sub-directory `\results`.
-Each column represents time, size of timestep, mass averaged mantle temperature, mass averaged core temperature, temperature at the planet center, temperature at the core mantle boundary, surface temperature, heat fluxes at the core mantle boundary, heat fluxes at the planet surface, pressure level at the planet center, pressure level at the core mantle boundary, radius of the planet, radius of the core, radius of the inner solid core, the depth of the dynamo source region, the thickness of the dynamo source region, as well as the strength of the B-field at the planet surface.
+Each column from left to right represents time, size of timestep, mass averaged mantle entropy, mass averaged mantle temperature, mass averaged core temperature, surface temperature, temperature at the core mantle boundary, surface heat flux, heat fluxes at the core mantle boundary, conductive flux at the core mantle boundary. radius of the planet, radius of the core, pressure level at the planet center, pressure level at the core mantle boundary, radius of the inner solid core, mass of the inner solid core, the thickness of the dynamo source region in the magma ocean, mantle radiogenic heating, core radiogenic heating, conductive heat from the solid inner core to the liquid outer core, temperature at the planet center.

 All saved quantities are in SI units.